samuelgja/muya/README.md

 state.listen(listener); // Subscribe to changes
 state.select(selector, isEqual?); // Create derived state
-state.destroy(); // Unsubscribe from changes, useful for dynamic state creation in components
+state.destroy(); // Unsubscribe from changes, useful for dynamic state creation in components state.withName(name); // Add a name for debugging, otherwise it will be auto generated number
 ```

 ### **`select`**